SkelegonDK/ElevenTools/docs/design.md

 2. Text Processing
    - Variable replacement system for personalized content
-   - Integration with Ollama for translations and phonetic conversions
+   - Integration with OpenRouter for translations and phonetic conversions
    - Prompt enhancement for voice descriptions

 3. Audio Generation